 There are unlimited item glitches and level-breaking glitches throughout all kinds of games.
 These are the result of players interacting with the game outside of the way developers expected.

-QA testers are tasked with finding as many of these bugs as they can.
+Video Game Quality Assurance testers are tasked with finding as many of these bugs as they can.
 For more on what it takes to become a game tester, click here.

-To root out every single bug, testers need to test literally every combination.
+To root out every single bug, quality assurance testers need to test literally every combination.
 In a fighting game, this means every single character needs to face every other character, on every single level.

 If you have a fighting game with 12 characters, and each character has to fight every other character, you’re talking about 144 matches.